 Fleming Island is a medium-sized town located in the state of Florida.
 With a population of 28,476 people and three constituent neighborhoods, Fleming Island is the 104th largest community in Florida.
-Much of the housing stock in Fleming Island was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Fleming Island economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Fleming Island, where the median household income is $90,964.00.
+Fleming Island has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Fleming Island, where the median household income is $91,287.00.

-Fleming Island is a decidedly white-collar town, with fully 89.55% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fleming Island is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fleming Island who work in office and administrative support (15.52%), management occupations (14.76%), and sales jobs (12.71%).
+Fleming Island is a decidedly white-collar town, with fully 88.46% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fleming Island is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Fleming Island who work in management occupations (14.19%), office and administrative support (13.14%), and sales jobs (12.71%).

 Also of interest is that Fleming Island has more people living here who work in computers and math than 95% of the places in the US.